Higher Education Changes Affecting Borrower Defense Rules

 When an event occurs that causes a trigger, the institution is required to notify the USDE (generally within 10 days of the event occurring) and the financial score will be recalculated.
 For more in-depth information, refer to NACUBO Advisory 19-04, Financial Responsibility Standards.

-Key takeaway: The final 2019 triggering event rules go into effect on July 1, 2020.
-(Until then, institutions must comply with the 2016 final rules.)
-Institutions that submit Uniform Guidance (UG) reporting to the USDE after July 1, 2020 will need to apply the revised Financial Responsibility Standards to that reporting.
+Key takeaway: The final 2019 triggering event rules went into effect on July 1, 2020.
+Institutions that submit Uniform Guidance (UG) reporting to the USDE will need to apply the revised Financial Responsibility Standards to that reporting.
 All Title IV receiving institutions should implement a plan to ensure they are actively monitoring and reporting events that may result in a trigger.
 In situations where triggers are likely to occur, it’s critical for leadership to perform further analysis of the event’s impact on the financial responsibility score.

 Financial Responsibility Scores